aztec-developers/website/README.md

 #Athena
-Athena is a web app template that get's you up and running really fast by using Web Components and Polymer.
+Athena is the scaffolding for your modern web application.
+Athena contains a bunch of easily configured web components that most projects will need.
+This saves you time and let's you get to the important stuff faster.

 #### Developer Notes
 You can safely ignore: